pretix/pretix-docs/docs/guides/check-in/custom.md

 You can remove a simple condition by clicking the :btn-icon:fa3-trash:: delete button.
 You can duplicate it by clicking the :btn-icon:fa3-copy:: clone button.

+### Allowing multiple entries

+By default, pretixSCAN will only recognize a ticket as valid **once** if it has not been checked out in the meantime.
+If you set up custom check-in rules that allow tickets to be used used multiple times, then you also need to check the box next to "Allow multiple entries per ticket".

+### Setting conditions specific to products or variations

+Whenever you set up a custom check-in rule using the condition "Product" or "Product variations", then you need to cover all products or product variations on the check-in list in that rule.

+For illustrative purposes, assume you have a check-in list called "Default" containing the products "Standard ticket" and "Discount ticket".
+You set up a custom check-in rule with the condition `Product` `is one of` `Standard ticket`.
+The page will now display the following infobox:

+> Your rule always filters by product or variation, but the following products or variations are not contained in any of your rule parts so people with these tickets will not get in:
+>
+> - Discount ticket.
+>
+> Please double-check if this was intentional.

 ## Applications

 This section guides you through some useful applications of custom check-in rules.

-### Allowing multiple entries per ticket
+### Allowing a specific number of entries per ticket

-If you are offering tickets that can be used multiple times, then you need to set up a custom check-in rule that allows multiple entries.
+This section explains how to set up a custom check-in rule to allow a certain number of entries per ticket.
+Check the box next to "Allow multiple entries per ticket".

 Create an AND-bracket and add a condition within that bracket.
 Select `Product`, then `is one of`, and then choose the products in question.